 Seven “very intense” years later, Occasionally Downstairs fell victim to the oil crash of the early 1980s.
 Oil prices dropped literally in half overnight and the big party ended as suddenly as it had begun.
 Occasionally Downstairs‘ sophisticated New American Cuisine menu, incorporating many of Scott’s personal recipes, is still remembered fondly by former patrons and its gourmet hamburger, the “Sale Barn Burger” lives on.
 Hilton International’s Food Research Center had heard about the famed burger and contracted to make the recipe available to their Executive Chefs at every Hilton Hotel in the world.

-Scott scheduled his most-recent (2011) trip back home to visit his Oklahoma City friends around a very special invitation from his friend and mentor, Chef John Bennett.
+In 2011, Scott scheduled his last trip back home to visit his Oklahoma City friends after receiving a very special invitation from his friend and mentor, Chef John Bennett.
 Scott said, “No way could I turn down an opportunity to again assist Chef with another grand party.
 This time, the guest of honor was Dore Greenspan.

 Described as “a culinary guru” by The New York Times, the celebrated author was on another international book-signing tour for her latest, Around My French Table.
 Her nine previously published award-winning cookbooks include the bestseller, Baking with Julia, the book that accompanied Julia Child’s PBS series, and Desserts by Pierre Herme, which was named Cookbook of the Year by the International Association of Culinary Professionals.

 Dore and “Chef” also share a long history with James Beard.
 Dore had worked for Mr. Beard as his personal assistant and she became the first Executive Director of the Beard Foundation after his death.
-Scott notes, “As much as the lady knows about extraordinary food and entertaining, Dore was openly flabbergasted by the menu and the sophistication of the gathering of nearly 100 Oklahoma gourmands in Chef’s elegant home.”
+Scott notes, “WIth homes in Manhattan and Paris and as much as the lady knows about extraordinary food and entertaining, Dore was openly flabbergasted by the menu and the sophistication of the gathering of nearly 100 Oklahoma gourmands in Chef’s elegant home.”

 Scott stayed on with Chef for over a week, preparing for the party and later helping him sort through and arrange Chef Bennett’s 50-year collection of books, letters, menus, clippings and other priceless memorabilia for his own book.
 Scott says, “Chef John Bennett is the most famous Chef in the world that you never heard of.
 But trust me, I predict his memoir will make the New York Times book review and will be an immediate best seller.
 He’s truly bigger than life ala Lucius Beebe — as were his late mentors and close friends, Julia Child and James Beard.”